New Invention Sends Velcro ‘Down the Drain’

 “You’ll be amazed at the results” the new product packaging says.
 “Either that or nauseated” says Turner.
 The product’s website, www.FlexiSnake.com, shows an example of what you might find lurking just below the drain pop-up stopper.
 “The slimy glob looks like Sasquatch crawled down the drain” he exclaims.
 “I had one test-market customer say ‘somebody’s been using my sink-that mess couldn’t have come off of me!’ ”.

 According to Turner the problem that FlexiSnake solves is found wherever you have traditional bathroom drains.
 “This makes for a universally large potential market.
 The existing gauge of market size is the chemical drain cleaner market which is huge.
 It’s been estimated that 40-50% of households in the U.S. will use drain cleaners1.
 That represents a $150-$200 million market, and that is just household use2.
 Janitorial and institutional use of drain cleaners is nearly as large as household use3.
 And those figures are only for the U.S.”.
+“Slow hair-clogged drains occur wherever people and bathrooms coexist, and that is most of the developed world.
+This represents a vast audience for a tool like FlexiSnake”.
+Of course all drain clogs aren’t the result of hair, but it is one of the most common causes.
+Turner sees FlexiSnake following that same market.
+“Wherever chemical drain cleaner is sold, FlexiSnake could be sold”.
+As a matter of fact, FlexiSnake has received consideration from one major chemical drain cleaner company exploring the possibility of a combination product.

 “Since FlexiSnake is so compact, it could be tightly coiled inside a clear plastic cap cover to complement existing chemical drain cleaners and fill the ‘performance gap’ that exists due to their inability to effectively remove hair clogs” Turner says.
 S.C.
 Johnson, the makers of Drano, has looked at FlexiSnake and told Turner that they have considered this type of combination in the past.
 And for good reason-one of the other major chemical drain cleaner companies has stated in their trade materials that their product removes only 38% of “hanging hair” clogs-far from a complete solution for the frustrated homeowner with a slow drain4.

-There are videos on the FlexiSnake website that show what happens when chemical drain cleaners are used on these types of clogs.
-“Most of it just washes past the clog.
-You really need some mechanical force to pull loose the hair and gunk from the drain stopper mechanism.”
-And that is where FlexiSnake shines.
 Velcro, which is generically referred to as “hook-and-loop” fastener material, lives only to snag, and hold, it’s hair-like loop material.
 This “odd fellow” combination of hook-and-loop material with a drain snake is what makes FlexiSnake such a novel and effective solution to a problem that has plagued people ever since the invention of the drain stopper.

 “If your problem is from the drain trap up, which many are, then you’re going to be surprised at how quick and fast FlexiSnake fixes it.
 It slides past most drain stoppers and with a twist or two will entangle the clog for easy retrieval.
 There is a ‘wow’ effect when you pull a wad of hair out of the drain and it immediately begins flowing freely again, particularly if the person hasn’t gotten relief using other methods.
 Chemical drain cleaners require you to wait 30 or 60 minutes and are dangerous to use, whereas FlexiSnake is quick and safe”.